zbalkan/crypto_inventory/README.md

 4. **Setup Database:** Run the application once to initialize the SQLite database, or set up your preferred database in database.py.

-5. Configure development stuo with uvicorn and VS Code by adding this condiguration:
+5. Configure development setup with uvicorn and VS Code by adding this configuration:

 ```json
         {